The Science

 Background: Obese and overweight participants were assigned to either an 800 calorie/day diet for 8 weeks, or a control group who were given the current usual care support.
 The 800 cal diet was coupled with behavioural support and a structured food reintroduction.

-Results: The intervention (800 cal) group lost over three time more weight than the control group, losing an average of 10.7kg 12 months after starting the programme.
+Results: The intervention (800 cal) group lost over three times more weight than the control group, losing an average of 10.7kg 12 months after starting the programme.
 45% of participants in the 800 cal group lost more than 10% of their initial body weight.
 The intervention group also showed more improvements in various other health markers than the control group.

 Find out more: Astbury, N., Aveyard, P., Nickless, A., Hood, K., Corfield, K., Lowe, R., Jebb, S. (2018) Doctor Referral of Overweight People to Low Energy total diet replacement Treatment (DROPLET): pragmatic randomised controlled trial.
 BMJ, 362:k3760.
-View study

 Background: The PREVIEW lifestyle intervention study is, to date, the largest, multinational study aimed at preventing type 2 diabetes.
 2,326 pre-diabetic patients from eight countries followed an 800-calorie diet for eight weeks as part of a longer term weight loss management and diabetes prevention study.